Harriet Livingston Fulton: Marriage to Robert Fulton

 During the seven years of their marriage, Robert Fulton was credited with seventeen boats that brought the couple significant wealth, including the first torpedo boat, the first steam war frigate, and the first steam ferries.
 In one of Harriet's only surviving letters, she writes to her uncle Robert Livingston bemoaning Robert's constant work schedule.
 At the time of writing, Harriet was well into her third pregnancy and she was openly frustrated with how little time Robert was spending with the family.
 She complained sarcastically that her husband, referred to as simply "Fulton," had accidentally given away money that was meant for her, in his "good nature and thoughtless way."

 While walking home on the frozen Hudson River, one of Fulton's friends, Thomas Addis Emmet, is said to have fallen through the ice.
 Robert jumped to the rescue, saving Emmet but soaking himself in ice water in the process.
 Fulton caught pneumonia as a result of his heroics and died of "consumption" on February 24, 1815, at the age of 49.
 He was buried in the Livingston family vault at Trinity Church Cemetery, near Alexander Hamilton and Albert Gallatin.

-As a result of Robert's death in 1815, Harriet was left as the sole parent to four young children: a two-year-old, a three-year-old, a five-year-old, and a seven-year-old.
-Robert Fulton prepared a will and testament for use in the event of his death on December 13, 1914.
+As a result of Robert's death in 1815, Harriet was left as the sole parent to four children, aged two, three, five and seven.
+Robert Fulton prepared a will and testament for use in the event of his death on December 13, 1814.
 He designated all of his possessions and $9,000 a year to Harriet for the remainder of her life, and $500 a year to each of his children while they were under 12, followed by $1,000 a year until they turned 21.
 This meant that Harriet, the children's financial guardian, received $11,000 (equivalent to $212,000 in 2022) a year for the first five years after Robert's death, and $11,500 ($221,000 in 2022) a year from 1820 until her subsequent death in 1826.